-18. Segment information
+17. Segment information

 The Fund operates in one reportable segment, being the provision of benefits to members.
 The Fund also operates from one reportable geographic segment, being Australia, from where its activities are managed.
 While the Fund operates from Australia only, the Fund, through its investment managers Funds SA, has investment exposures in different countries and across different industries.
-Revenue derived from interest and the realised and unrealised changes from the different segments is reflected in the value of investments.

-19. Related parties
+18. Related parties